gildasmorvan/similar2logo/similar2logo-examples/src/main/doc/FollowingTurtles_example_README.txt

-A Logo simulation with  a set of turtles that follow the closest turtle the perceive and adapt their speed to it.
+A Logo simulation with  a set of turtles that follow the closest perceived turtle and adapt their speed to it.